dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 mobile app's home screen.
 This will ensure the forms on your device are pushed to CommCareHQ.

 **This step tests:** When you attempt to build the app, you may see an error "Unable to validate form", this likely indicates that Formplayer isn't running or isn't connected properly to CommCareHQ.
 The act of logging in on your mobile device for the first time automatically syncs with the server.
-Logging in validates that connection is working correctly.
+Logging in validates that mobile devices are able to connect with the server.

 ## Step 4b: Submitting forms through Web Apps

-A method of submitting data to CommCareHQ online and with a desktop or laptop is with Web Apps.
+'Web Apps' is a method of submitting data to CommCareHQ online and with a desktop or laptop.
 Web Apps must be enabled separately under your application's Advanced Settings.
 Return to CommCareHQ and then click the gear icon next to your application's name.
-Next, click Advanced Settings to enable Web Apps and save.
+Next, click 'Advanced Settings' to enable Web Apps and save.
 Upon completing this step, a purple banner will appear under your application's name.

 ![](./new_environment_qa_img/advanced-settings.png)

 We will need to make a new version of your application on the release page.
 To do so, click your application's name and the 'Make New Version' button.
 On this newly created version, it's important to toggle the 'Released/In Test' button to 'Released.'

-After marking your version as released, click Web Apps from the top ribbon of CommCareHQ.
+After marking your version as released, click 'Web Apps' in the top ribbon of CommCareHQ.
 There, you'll notice a purple button labeled, 'Login As.'
 Click that and choose your Mobile Worker.
 While you can submit forms as a Web User (your CommCareHQ login), most CommCare users structure their apps around submissions from Mobile Workers.
 Using 'Login As' allows you to submit forms as a mobile worker via Web Apps.

 Click on your application and submit the registration and follow-up forms.
 Once the forms have been submitted, click the Home icon in Web Apps and then click the blue Sync button.

 ![](./new_environment_qa_img/web-apps.png)

 **This step tests:** Using Web Apps tests that Formplayer is working correctly.
-A successful form submission via Web Apps also ensures that Pillowtop is sending data to Elasticsearch.
 We will know whether our submission was a success when we check reports in the next step.

 ## Step 5: Viewing submitted data in reports